 There was a hint of romance and some unclear, unresolved parts towards the end, which could have possibly mean that the author has plans to write a sequel?
 Either way, the book was a great read with good literary standards.

 I believe the message embedded in this book is what we face in today’s society and for that, I salute the author for raising the awareness.

 Written by Jeyran Main

-Category: Faith & Spirituality, Fiction, HistoricalTags: amazon, america, Author, bible, book blog, book bloggers, book blogging, Book blogs, book club, book lover, book lovers, book quotes, book review, book reviews, books, canada, children's book, Christian, christianity, church, editing, faith, Faith & Spirituality, india, indie author, indie writers, indigo chapters, jeyran main, publishing, quote of the day, Quotes, review tales, waterstones, writing
+Category: Fiction, historical fiction, Religion & SpiritualityTags: amazon, america, Author, bible, book blog, book bloggers, book blogging, Book blogs, book club, book lover, book lovers, book quotes, book review, book reviews, books, canada, children's book, Christian, christianity, church, editing, faith, india, indie author, indie writers, indigo chapters, jeyran main, publishing, quote of the day, Quotes, Religion & Spirituality, review tales, waterstones, writing